-I used to be a people manager in a fraud detection team, however I have now returned to fulltime study (psychology) in search of more fulfilling daily work and having more time for EA-related interests.
+My previous career was as a manager in a fraud detection team, however I have now returned to fulltime study (psychology) in search of more fulfilling daily work and having more time for EA-related interests.

 Ideas and connections for postgraduate study and research related to psychology.
-I am interested in subjective wellbeing, moral psychology, mental health and decision making (really, anything that could have a good impact).
+I am interested in subjective wellbeing, moral psychology, mental health and decision making.

 Hello Patrick.